A lncRNA survey finds increases in neuroprotective LINC‐PINT in Parkinson’s disease substantia nigra

 Authors: Alon Simchovitz, Mor Hanan, Nadav Yayon, Songhua Lee, Estelle R. Bennett, David S. Greenberg, Sebastian Kadener, Hermona Soreq

-During the first half of 2019 ELSC members have published over 40 papers in scientific journals, among them some of the leading journals in the field of neuroscience, such as Nature Neuroscience, Neuron, PNAS and more.
-The list of publications presented here demonstrates the commitment of ELSC members to creating scientific collaborations among researchers from different fields of brain sciences.
-These collaborations are manifested in a number of joint publications, for example: An article by the linguist, Prof. Yosef Grodzinsky and the theoretician, Prof.
+During the second half of 2019 ELSC members have published over 50 peer-reviewed papers, with publications in leading journals in the field of neuroscience, such as Cell, PNAS, Nature Communications and more.
+The list of publications presented here demonstrates the commitment of ELSC members to

 Yoav Matov, from ELSC class 23, wrote a review in The Marker of the most inspiring neuroscience research projects of the year.
 From genetic editing to a potential cure for Alzheimer's, read his take on the latest groundbreaking work.
 (In Hebrew)

 A research led by Prof. Alexander Binshtok uses cannabidiol to open a channel for drugs to target cancer cells only.
 This method can deliver chemotherapy drugs directly to malignant cells and bypasses healthy ones.
 This can mean a significant decrease in serious side effects of chemotherapy, making

 The research, which provided the first anatomical reconstruction of the elusive Denisovans, was conducted by Prof. Liran Carmel (Life Sciences), in collaboration with Prof. Eran Meshorer (ELSC and Life Sciences).

 In a recent vote, 49% of the readers of Science online chose this incredible research